 Before joining the University of Nottingham Malaysia Campus in 2015, I worked at Universiti Kebangsaan Malaysia and Humboldt-Universität zu Berlin and held fellowships at New York University and Kyoto University.
 I completed my doctoral degree in history at Columbia University in 1994.

 I am a historian interested in the transregional architecture of Asian societies.
-My research has focused primarily on Muslim societies in the Malay world - in relation to the Indian Ocean - as well as contemporary Indonesia, Malaysia, and Singapore, and has centred on the question of cultural difference.
+My research has focused primarily on Muslim societies in the Malay world - in relation to the Indian Ocean - as well as contemporary Indonesia, Malaysia, and Singapore.

 Besides teaching the first-year undergraduate module The Making of Modern Asia, since 2015 I have developed and taught Understanding the Malay World, Sites of Asian Interaction, and Asia in… read more